 There are lots of good reasons why it’s good to have someone else’s back.
-Not only will you be supporting someone, you will be a role model to others.
+Not only will you be supporting someone, but you will also be a role model to others.

 Having someone’s back can make a real difference

 As hard as it can be, when someone stands up to bullying behaviour, it will often stop it right away.

 If you’re worried about being the first one to step in, you could talk to a trusted friend and check whether you have their support.